Pretty much everything has changed since March 2020. Why would hiring people be any different? But some people still haven’t gotten the message.

 None of this just happens.
 You have to work at creating this process.
 You have to map out what you will do at each stage of the journey to deliver the right message to your new hires.
 But having this all mapped out and knowing what your ideal candidate is looking for is a huge step toward becoming an employer of choice.

 What if your recruiting message, and everything you did in your company, was about helping people move from where they are to where they want to be?
-What if every step in the employee journey was filled with experiences that made them feel respected and that you understood their needs, what the problem is they are trying to solve?
+What if every step in the employee journey was filled with experiences that made them feel respected and understood?
+That you knew what is the problem that they are trying to solve?
 How much easier would it be to attract and retain great people?

 You may still have to run the occasional ad to let people know you have an opening, but all these elements in place mean the rest of the journey engages your ideal candidates and creates long-term employees and brand ambassadors.